 Projects and activities of the Partnership must effectively communicate the circular economy's significance and increase the perceived value of RM in society.
 This in turn influences both industry and consumers to embrace more sustainable practices.
 Communication activities must take into consideration that consumers play a key role when it comes to the sustainable use of products and for returning RM from products to the supply chain through recycling.
-The projects funded and activities implemented under the Partnership umbrella address the two primary stakeholder roles that are defined in the literature 69:
+The projects funded and activities implemented under the Partnership umbrella address the two primary stakeholder roles that are defined in the literature70:

-- " connecting businesses and other actors in multiple coalitions; - " influencing the development of and experimentation with novel business practices related to the circular economy. - >> This outcome is assessed by monitoring the following KPIs:
+- " connecting businesses and other actors in multiple coalitions; - " influencing the development of and experimentation with novel business practices related to the circular economy. - This outcome is assessed by monitoring the following KPIs:

-KPI Background Target value 2032 Justification of target value Number of successful communication activities towards consumers to promote projects on circular economy including on reducing demand of (critical) RM (in collaboration with other stakeholders).
+KPI Background Target value 2032 Justification of target value C3.4 Number of successful communication activities towards consumers to promote projects on circular economy including on reducing demand of (critical) RM (in collaboration with other stakeholders).
 Communication with consumers is key for the shift to a circular economy to overcome existing social barriers when it comes to the re-use of products and to facilitate cooperation regarding returning products for repair, refurbishment or recycling.
 35 It is considered essential that each project addressing Core Theme 3 must communicate its results to consumers as important stakeholders in the value chain for use and re-use of products (see KPI C3.1).
 Success will be measured through the participation satisfaction rate, measured through activity-specific surveys.
 C3.5 Number of successful communication activities to promote circular economy per funded project (e.g., events, website publications, social media channels, webinars, training).
 While there is a vast amount of popular scientific literature describing and promoting circular economy for the broader public, there is a lack of communication and scientific translations of the need to use and reuse products and components as an essential requirement for the establishment of circular material flows, thus leading to RM sustainability.
 100 Approximately 3 successful activities per project are envisaged.
 Success will be measured through the participation satisfaction rate, measured through activity-specific surveys.
-C3.6 Number of projects invol- OEMs link the production industry to the consumers and are therefore essential for providing products 10 It is expected that approximately 1/3 of the projects addressing ved as consortium partners.
+C3.6 Number of projects involving a business-to-consumer supplier or OEM.
+OEMs link the production industry to the consumers and are therefore essential for providing products which are ready to be used by the market in a circular economy.
+10 It is expected that approximately 1/3 of the projects addressing Core Theme 3 have OEMs involved as consortium partners.